ChaitanyaC22/Lending-Club-Project---Data-Analysis-for-a-consumer-finance-company/README.md

     -   Include visualisations and summarise the most important results in the presentation

 You need to submit one IPython notebook (.ipynb extension) which clearly explains the thought process behind your analysis (either in comments of markdown text), code and relevant plots.

+## Jupyter Notebook Viewer
+If you are unable to view or load the jupyter IPython notebook via the Github, please click on this [link](https://nbviewer.jupyter.org/github/ChaitanyaC22/Lending-Club-Project---Data-Analysis-for-a-consumer-finance-company/blob/chai_main/Lending_Club_Loan_Data_Analysis.ipynb).
+Thank you!